Floor Screeding Oxford

 Granolithic Screeding

-Granolithic screeding refers to a type of flooring that consists of a mixture of aggregate, sand and cement.
-It is applied in a relatively thin layer and then smoothed to provide a seamless, durable and hard-wearing surface.
-It is frequently used in public, commercial and industrial buildings where there's heavy foot or machinery traffic.
+Granolithic screeding refers to a type of flooring that consists of a mixture of cement, aggregate and sand.
+It is applied in a relatively thin layer and then smoothed to provide a durable, seamless and hard-wearing surface.
+It is typically used in industrial, commercial and public buildings where there's heavy foot or machinery traffic.

-Granolithic screeding is frequently used in commercial and industrial buildings and also in high-traffic areas in residential buildings.
-It is also commonly used in areas where abrasion and chemical resistance are essential.
+Granolithic screeding is normally used in commercial and industrial buildings and also in high-traffic areas in residential buildings.
+It is also commonly used in areas where abrasion and chemical resistance are needed.
 The resulting surface is hard and smooth, which makes it easy to clean and maintain, and provides a perfect base for other flooring materials.

-The granolithic screeding process involves a number of steps, including preparing the concrete base, blending of the screed mixture, laying of the mixture, and curing of the screed.
-Proper mixing, curing and application methods are important to ensure the strength and durability of the granolithic screed.
-Furthermore, the screed should be allowed to cure fully before any flooring materials are installed over it.
+The granolithic screeding process involves several steps, including preparing the concrete base, blending of the screed mixture, laying of the mixture, and curing of the screed.
+Correct mixing, curing and application techniques are important to ensure the durability and strength of the granolithic screed.
+Furthermore, the screed should be allowed to cure fully before any flooring materials are laid on top of it....
+READ MORE.

 Screeding Related Tasks Oxford